-Job postings by industry indicate a similar demand for workers, with all the sectors above (with the exception of Construction) among the top posters to online job boards in the region (Figure 10 - p.
-25).
-One notable standout is Transportation and Warehousing, which posted more job openings than the next two industries combined.
-Jobs in these sectors experience high turnover, with truck drivers in particular being in high demand (see next page).
+Job postings by industry indicate a similar demand for workers, with all the sectors above) among the top posters to online job boards in the region in December 2022 (Figure 15).
+Jobs in these sectors experience high turnover, with management, truck drivers, and healthcare workers in particular being in high demand (see next page).